Hey, I'm Sivaguru Ayyadurai, founder of LotsSocial.

 Let's break it down platform by platform.

-Instagram Caption Strategy – Visual First, Story Second
+Instagram Caption Strategy β Visual First, Story Second

 Instagram remains the king for small businesses in lifestyle, retail, food, coaching, and D2C.
+But the algorithm changed.

 Key facts for 2026:

 - Keywords in captions act like SEO signals.
+Instagram's own 2026 best-practice guidance recommends using descriptive keywords in your copy to support discovery.

 Best Practices for Instagram Captions

-Good: “Tired of clothes that don’t fit right after one wash?
-This new collection changes everything.”
+Bad: "New arrival in store today."
+Good: "Tired of clothes that don't fit right after one wash?
+This new collection changes everything."

 4. Length tips

-- Carousels: Longer captions (up to 300+ words) perform well
+- Carousels: Longer captions (up to 300+ words) perform well because readers are already invested.

-- Static images: Shorter and punchier
+- Static images: Shorter and punchier.

-LinkedIn Caption Strategy – Professional but Human
+LinkedIn Caption Strategy β Professional but Human

 LinkedIn is where B2B, coaches, consultants, and founders win big.
+Longer captions win here.

 2026 trends: